open-telemetry/opentelemetry.io/content/en/docs/languages/js/instrumentation.md

 measurements, which are aggregated by the metrics SDK and eventually exported out of process.
 Instruments come in synchronous and asynchronous varieties.
 Synchronous instruments record measurements as they happen.
-Asynchronous instrument register a callback, which is invoked once per collection, and which records measurements at that point in time.
+Asynchronous instruments register a callback that is invoked once per collection, and which record measurements at that point in time.

 OpenTelemetry JavaScript currently supports the following `Instrument`s: